-    It’s tempting to hit “ignore” on those annoying software and browser update notifications, but making sure you’re running the latest version of your browser and operating system helps prevent vulnerabilities in the system, and makes online banking systems run more smoothly.
+It’s tempting to hit “ignore” on those annoying software and browser update notifications, but making sure you’re running the latest version of your browser and the operating system helps prevent vulnerabilities in the system, and makes online banking systems run more smoothly.

 - Make sure you have antivirus and malware protection, even on your phone.

-Signs of malware include unexpected data loss, new/unknown plug-ins and search bars, unknown files on a desktop, unexplained movement of text characters on screen, and unusual system display changes in wallpaper, screensaver, time or homepage.
+Signs of malware include unexpected data loss, new/unknown plug-ins and search bars, unknown files on a desktop, unexplained movement of text characters on screen, and unusual system display changes in wallpaper, screensaver, time, or homepage.

 - Be smarter about your smartphone.